Majors and Careers

 3 Steps to Choosing a Major

 Review the range of Bates majors and minors and narrow your list to a few possibilities.
-Look at Handshake for internship and volunteering ideas.
 Talk to faculty about getting involved in a research project.
 Take a course with a Field Experience component.
-Develop a resume.
 Meet with a career counselor to transform your thoughts into action.